INTRA VENUS EAU DE PARFUM

 A PERFUME FOR HANNAH WILKE

-In it, Wilke’s head and chest are wrapped in a knit hospital blanket—rendered in the perfume as blue hyacinth structured atop faint, medicinal yarrow.
-The portrait was taken as Wilke underwent a battery of invasive intravenous therapies, represented by piercing wasabi and the one-two punch of mastic, toward the end of her years-long she fight against lymphoma, which appears in the perfume as a poison bulb accord looming in a damp marsh with cedarmoss, mate, and cyclamen.
-Like cancer, the poison bulb—a variety of amaryllis also called the swamp lily in the Deep South—is lethal.
-And like cancer, we smell it as the class of molecules called mercaptans before our other senses detect it.
-Though the portrait depicts Wilke during physically painful, brutal days, the gentle manner in which she closes her eyes, cocks her head to the side and smiles ever-so-slightly gives her the appearance of a Madonna; she is fabulously alive; it appears she has achieved fully embodied transcendence.
-And at the base of the perfume, in a callback to notes also found in Buen Camino, cypress leaves, cooling cypress absolute, and hinoki wood simulate her radiant affective state.
+In the portrait, Wilke’s head and chest are wrapped in a knit hospital blanket, which I’ve rendered in the perfume as a hyacinth accord structured around faint, medicinal yarrow.
+The image was taken as Wilke underwent a battery of intravenous chemotherapy treatments, represented in the perfume by piercing wasabi and punchy mastic, toward the very end of her fight against lymphoma, which also makes an appearance in the perfume as a poison bulb accord.
+Like cancer, the poison bulb—a variety of amaryllis also known as the swamp lily in the Deep South—is lethal.
+It grows within damp, marshy habitats, which I’ve represented using cedarmoss, mate, and cyclamen.
+And like cancer, we can smell the bulb long before its presence poses a real threat to our lives due to the presence of a mercaptan, a class of molecule that we also add to natural gas so it will not kill us either, contained in the flower’s natural scent.
+And though the portrait depicts Wilke during brutally painful days, the gentle manner in which she closes her eyes, cocks her head to the side and smiles ever so slightly transforms her into a Madonna; she seems to have achieved transcendence.
+So at the perfume’s base, in a callback to notes also found in Buen Camino, cooling cypress and hinoki simulate her radiant affective state.